Obtaining Compensation In Asbestos Exposure Cases

 Subsequently, many workers were exposed to fibers during renovation projects.
 Similarly, emergency responders to certain disaster scenes, such as the Twin Towers collapse on 9/11, may have been exposed.

 To establish the elements of a direct exposure mesothelioma lawsuit, victim/plaintiffs must prove that they worked for such a company during an asbestos use period and that they contracted one or more of the illnesses discussed below.
-Typically, especially in trust fund cases, victim/plaintiffs need not establish fault.
+Typically, especially in asbestos trust fund cases, victim/plaintiffs need not establish fault.

-Since asbestos is a lot like talcum powder, and the fibers may float through the air for miles and miles without losing their potency, other mesothelioma lawsuits involve ambient exposure.
+Since asbestos is a lot like talcum powder, and the fibers may float through the air for miles without losing their potency, other mesothelioma lawsuits involve ambient exposure.
 To return to the 9/11 example above, people who were in Manhattan at the time of the attack may have been exposed to asbestos.

 In ambient exposure cases, victim/plaintiffs must also connect the defendant company with asbestos exposure, in addition to the elements discussed above.